bensheldon/island94-jekyll/_posts/2024-10-20-technical-reflection-on-disaster-relief-assistance-for-immigrants.md

 ![A screenshot of the intake form with numbered tabs along the screen](/uploads/2024/drai_03.png)

 **ApplicationTexter.** There was space (not a lot!) for some experimentation from experience building GetCalFresh.
 I have a deeper dive to write about this, but briefly: we used Action Mailer to also format and send SMS messages via a custom Twilio-based delivery method.
 It made sending SMS messages look the same, in code, as sending an email.
-I'm really proud to have upstreamed one part of it: [Action Mailer deliery callbacks](https://www.shakacode.com/blog/rails_add_deliver_callbacks_to_action_mailer/).
+I'm really proud to have upstreamed one part of it: [Action Mailer deliver callbacks](https://www.shakacode.com/blog/rails_add_deliver_callbacks_to_action_mailer/).

 **Streaming CSV.** One of the needs was to generate 10k+ row CSVs so that the administering organizations could do analysis and oversight.
 We were able to [stream them directly from Postgres](https://github.com/codeforamerica/drai/blob/a0442ee5689f09e6ede1b7eec6f29dd0f0c36f26/app/controllers/organizations/exports_controller.rb#L83-L84).